tmcclintock/StreetViewNumbers/README.md

 ## Insight data challenge

-This repository is part of the Insight Data Challenge series, which is a well-defined data science challenge that I am supposed to complete in less than six hours.
+This repository is part of the Insight Data Challenge series, which has well-defined data science challenges that I am supposed to complete in less than six hours.
 For this project, I am using the [street view house numbers dataset](http://ufldl.stanford.edu/housenumbers/) (SVHN).
 For now, I will only be using the cropped, 32x32 centered-on-a-digit format (format 2 on the website).

 ## Installation